SDPB Arts

 I'm not one.

-So I think when I encounter a mistake, it's usually something that I can be aware of, that I can kind of rectify, fix early on.
+So I think when I encounter, a mistake, it's usually something that I can be aware of that I can kind of, rectify.

-You know, when I'm trying to paint when I'm tired, I'm probably gonna make a mistake.
+But it's usually happens when I'm tired, you know, when I'm trying to paint, when I'm tired, I'm probably going to make a mistake.

-Or I also know that when you're not in a mood to make art, you probably shouldn't make art either.
+I also know that when you're not in the mood to make art, you probably shouldn't make art either.

 And this is one of the things I share with my own students as well, too.

-If you're in a bad mood for some reason, if something's just not going your way for that day, and you're frustrated, don't try to keep pushing yourself forward, 'cause you're probably gonna make more work for yourself that you're gonna have to fix later.
+If you're in a bad mood for some reason of something's just not going your way for that day and you're frustrated, don't try to keep pushing yourself forward because you're probably going to make more work for yourself that you're going to have to fix later.

 And it's totally fine to also paint over a painting as well, too.

-It could be so forgiving if you allow it to be.
+It could be so forgiving if you allow it to be so.

-So it's just an easy, like, I guess, technique (chuckles) or action to take a spray bottle and to spray your paint, 'cause the paint that I'm working with most of the time is acrylic paint, which is a safe paint to work with, but it's also water-based.
+Like, I guess technique or, action to take a spray bottle, and to spray your paint because the paint that I'm working with most of the time is acrylic paint, which is a safe paint to work with, but it's also, water, water based.

 And it's a cool effect.

-People enjoy just having this kind of like line quality that draws your eye around your painting, your composition.
+People enjoy just having this kind of, like line quality that draws your eye around your, your painting, your composition.

 But for me, it's just a reminder that it's just paint on a surface.